curateteaching/digitalpedagogy/keywords/!template.md

 For each item, include Author, Title, and URL, in alphabetical order.

-Items may include:
+Items may include, but are not limited to:
 * Scholarly journal article
 * Book
 * Video, audio, or other dynamic media
 * Crowdsourced document
 * Blog post
-* Website

 ## WORKS CITED

-A works cited for all references in your entry, including your ten artifacts, your five related materials, and anything referenced in your curatorial statement.
+A works cited for all references in your entry, including your ten artifacts, your five related materials, and anything referenced in your curatorial statement in MLA style.